Red kite: United Kingdom

 As of July 2011, non-breeding birds are regularly seen in all parts of Britain, and the number of breeding pairs is too large for the RSPB to continue to survey them on an annual basis.

+In the 2020s, the UK kite population was deemed stable enough that, beginning in 2022, a small number of chicks have been taken to Spain to help recover populations there.

 Ireland

-Red kites were extinct in Ireland by the middle nineteenth century, due to persecution, poisoning and woodland clearance.
-In May 2007, Minister for the Environment, Heritage and Local Government Dick Roche announced an agreement to bring at least 100 birds from Wales to restock the population as part of a 5-year programme in the Wicklow Mountains, similar to the earlier golden eagle reintroduction programme.
-On 19 July 2007, the first thirty red kites were released in County Wicklow.
-On 22 May 2010, 2 newly hatched red kite chicks were discovered in the Wicklow mountains, bringing the number of chicks hatched since reintroduction to 7.
+Red kites were extinct in Ireland by the middle 19th century due to persecution, poisoning and woodland clearance.
+In May 2007, Minister for the Environment, Heritage and Local Government Dick Roche announced an agreement to bring at least 100 birds from Wales to restock the population as part of a five-year programme in the Wicklow Mountains, similar to the earlier golden eagle reintroduction programme.
+On 19 July 2007, the first 30 red kites were released in County Wicklow.
+On 22 May 2010, two newly hatched red kite chicks were discovered in the Wicklow Mountains, bringing the number of chicks hatched since reintroduction to seven.

-Sweden

-Sweden is one location where the red kite seems to be increasing, with around 2,000 pairs in 2009, some of which are overwintering and some flying south to the Mediterranean for the winter.
-They return around March–April.
-The red kite is the landscape bird of Scania, and the coat of arms of the municipality of Tomelilla.
-The kite is often seen along the roadsides and roaming the open colourful wheat and rapeseed fields of Scania.